GA4 Data Generative AI BigQuery

 Automatically classify using an is_about_service boolean

-Generative AI bridges the gap between raw behavioral data and rich contextual understanding, all within your existing GA4 pipeline.
+Generative AI bridges the gap between behavioral data and customer context, enabling a shift from:

 Use Case: AI-Summarized Page Performance in GA4